kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 There are occasions when we need to create subgroups of data from a vector.
 This happens, for example, when constructing control charts:

 *	we need to create the subgroups from *non-overlapping* segments in the vector
 *	we need to do calculations on these subgroups

-Once way to construct the subgroups is to use two for-loops to extract the necessary data.
+One way to construct the subgroups is to use 2 nested :ref:`for-loops <r-programming-loops-for-loop>` to extract the necessary data.
 This works, but can get messy.
-There is an alternative way: by rearranging your vector into a matrix.
+There is an alternative way: by rearranging your vector into a matrix and then doing your calculations on each column of the matrix.

-Let the raw data be given by this vector:
+Let the raw data be given by this random vector:

 .. code-block:: s